t-harden/ADELA/README.md

 # ADELA
 This is the repository for the paper
-*ADELA: Accelerating Evolutionary Design of Machine Learning Pipelines with an Accompanying Surrogate Model*.
+*ADELA: Accelerating Evolutionary Design of Machine Learning Pipelines with the Accompanying Surrogate Model*.